 Who is this program designed for?

-This program is designed for teachers, instructional coaches, curriculum directors, principals, superintendents, and collegiate instructors with an interest in developing leadership and organizational learning skills.
+The Doctorate in Educational Leadership Program is designed for teachers, instructional coaches, curriculum directors, principals, superintendents, and collegiate instructors with an interest in developing leadership and organizational learning skills.
 The program is also designed to reinforce research skills necessary for leadership positions.

 What will this program do for me?